ItsTheChickenMan/A-Not-So-Dark-Game/README.md

 # A-Not-So-Dark-Game
-A small command-prompt game project I work on in my free time, primarily to be seen by my friends.
+A small command-prompt game project I work on in my free time.

 Currently in development stage.
-This page is more or less being created just so that my friends who try it have an easier way of getting the latest build.
-I'm not here for collaborators, or to distribute anything.
+The github page is more or less being created just so that I can document my progress, and so that if anyone I know asks to try it they can get the latest build.
+I'm not here for collaborators, or to distribute anything publicly.

 A new build will be released weekly, at the very least.